milanbargiel/boilerplate/readme.md

 ### Npm Scritps based automation
 **When Handlebars-File changes:**
-- Build html files in dist folder from templates and partials
+- Build html files in `/out` folder from templates and partials
 - Reload Browser

 **When Scss file changes:**
 - Lint Scss and output errors in console
-- Compile Scss to Css and copy to dist folder
+- Compile Scss to Css and copy to out folder
 - add Vendor prefixes
 - Reload Browser

 **When JS file changes:**
-- Copy to dist folder
+- Copy to `/out` folder
 - Reload Browser

 **When asset file changes:**
-- Copy to dist folder
+- Copy to `/out` folder
 - Reload Browser

 **When Image file changes:**
-- Optimize Image and copy to dist folder
+- Optimize Image and copy to `/out` folder
 - Reload Browser

 ### Update all node-modules to latest version